11 Things I Still Buy In Plastic

 2. Plant-based yogurt

 Another one that I want to start making at home.
-I already tried making homemade plant-based yogurt, but I failed both times.
+I already tried making homemade plant-based yogurt, but I failed a few times.
 Ugghhh

 Low waste tip: Keeping with my attempts to learn how to make delicious homemade plant-based yogurt. 😀